GoogleCloudPlatform/google-cloud-dotnet-powerpack/Readme.md

 ## Contributing

 We'd love to accept your patches and contributions to this project.
-See [CONTRIBUTING.md][CONTRIBUTING.md] for more information.
+See [Contributing.md][Contributing.md] for more information.

 ## License

 All code in this repository falls under the Apache 2.0 License.
-See [LICENSE][./LICENSE] for more information.
+See [LICENSE][LICENSE] for more information.

 [Google.Cloud.Templates.Readme]: Google.Cloud.Templates/Readme.md
-[CONTRIBUTING.md]: CONTRIBUTING.md
+[Contributing.md]: Contributing.md
 [GKE]: https://cloud.google.com/kubernetes-engine
 [GAE]: https://cloud.google.com/appengine
+[LICENSE]: LICENSE